andybalham/blog-source-code/blog-posts/hexagonal-architecture-with-lambda.md

 }
 ```

-The first thing the method needs to do is to retrieve the customer.
-We are careful to throw an informative error if none is found.
+The first thing the `handleAsync` method needs to do is to retrieve the customer.
+Here we use the `ICustomerStore` that was passed in to the constructor.

 ```typescript
 //